Karen Gillan: 2013–2019: Hollywood breakthrough

+2020–present: Mainstream success

-In 2019, aside from her leading role in Avengers: Endgame, she co-starred in the films Stuber and Spies in Disguise, and starred in All Creatures Here Below.
-Also in 2019, she reprised her role as Ruby Roundhouse in Jumanji: The Next Level and appeared in a short film titled, Neurotica.
-In 2020, she appeared in the adventure drama The Call of the Wild, based on the Jack London novel.
-In 2021, Gillan starred in the action film Gunpowder Milkshake alongside Lena Headey, Angela Bassett, Carla Gugino, Michelle Yeoh and Paul Giamatti.
-For the role, she was nominated for the Best Actress in an Action Movie at the 2nd Critics' Choice Super Awards.
+In 2020, Gillan appeared in the adventure drama The Call of the Wild, based on the Jack London novel.
+The following year, she starred in the action film Gunpowder Milkshake alongside Lena Headey, Angela Bassett, Carla Gugino, Michelle Yeoh and Paul Giamatti.
+For the role, she was nominated for Best Actress in an Action Movie at the 2nd Critics' Choice Super Awards.

+In 2021, Disney Branded Television announced that Gillan would star on the upcoming Disney Television Animation and 20th Television Animation series Rhona Who Lives by the River as the titular character, Gillan would act as executive producer for the series alongside series creator Emily Kapnek and series composer Danny Elfman.
+Gillan previously worked with Kapnek on the sitcom series, Selfie (2014).

 In 2022, she starred in the sci-fi thriller Dual alongside Aaron Paul, which is filmed entirely in Tampere, Finland.
 She played a double role, and earned acclaim for her performance.
-Critic consensus from review aggregator Rotten Tomatoes described the movie as "well-led", and John DeFore for The Hollywood Reporter said that "Gillan, who has spent much of her post-Doctor Who decade playing cyborgs, computer avatars and a thinly imagined assassin, has a barely more human role to play here; to the extent that she makes either Sarah worth rooting for, it's an achievement."
-In 2023 she appeared in Late Bloomers, and started filming Sleeping Dogs in Australia with Russell Crowe.
+Critic consensus from review aggregator Rotten Tomatoes described the movie as "well-led", and John DeFore for The Hollywood Reporter said that "Karen Gillan, who has spent much of her post-Doctor Who decade playing cyborgs, computer avatars and a thinly imagined assassin, has a barely more human role to play here; to the extent that she makes either Sarah worth rooting for, it's an achievement."
+At the 3rd Critics' Choice Super Awards, she was nominated for Best Actress in a Science Fiction/Fantasy Movie.

-Philanthropy
+In 2023 she appeared in Late Bloomers, for which Damon Wise of Deadline Hollywood praised her "engaging and refreshingly vanity-free performance".
+Also in 2023, she began filming Sleeping Dogs in Australia with Russell Crowe which earned a 2024 release and received mixed reviews.
+Better received was the ITVX comedy drama series Douglas Is Cancelled, which was released in June 2024 and marked Gillan's return to British television.
+She was critically praised for her acting.
+Lucy Mangan of The Guardian said her "magnificent performance keeps all the possibilities in play."
+Nick Hilton of The Independent believed "Gillan is totally convincing as a woman whose beauty distracts from her brains."

+Gillan appeared in The Life of Chuck, reuniting with filmmaker Mike Flanagan, with whom she last collaborated on Oculus, which premiered in September 2024 at TIFF.

+She will next play the role of Queen Mary Tudor in the upcoming film Fools.
+Gillan also expressed that she would like to do more romantic comedy projects and horror films.